The legislation can be purchased from the Queen’s Printer directly at http://www.qp.alberta.ca/ . The handbook is $32.95 plus GST.

 Members and Associate Members can purchase books through the AHSA for $27.50 plus GST.
 Email Erica directly with the property name and how many books.
 Books cannot be shipped and must be picked up at the AHSA offices.

-The Alberta Hospitality Safety Association (AHSA) and the Workers’ Compensation Board – Alberta (WCB) will be hosting FREE half day information sessions throughout the Province discussing the impacts that these changes have to employers and workers alike.
-To view the schedule click here.
+The Alberta Hospitality Safety Association (AHSA) and the Workers’ Compensation Board – Alberta (WCB) have completed the FREE half day information sessions throughout the Province discussing the impacts that these changes have to employers and workers alike.

 Employers must develop harassment and violence prevention plans as outlined in the OHS Code.